ViviyanT/Excel_Bike_Sales_Analysis/README.md

 ## Key Findings

+- **Income Matters**: Customers who bought bikes tend to have higher incomes.

+- **Age and Preferences**: The 31-40 age group makes the most bike purchases.

+- **Commute and Transport**: Customers with shorter commutes (0-1 miles) buy the most bikes, while those with long commutes (over 10 miles) prefer cars.

+- **Car Ownership**: People with no car or 1-2 cars purchase more bikes than those with 3-4 cars.

+- **Family Size Impact**: Larger families buy fewer bikes, likely prioritizing cars for practicality.

-- Provide a summary of the most significant findings and insights obtained from the analysis.
+These key findings summarize the main insights from the analysis.
-- Highlight any trends, patterns, or anomalies discovered during the project.

 ## Instructions

 To view the Excel analysis and dashboard, follow these steps:

 1. Open the Excel file included in this repository.
-2. To access comments in Excel:
+2. To access my comments in Excel:
    - Click on the "Review" tab in the Excel ribbon.
    - Click on "Show Comments" to reveal comments added during the analysis.